Skip to content

 Build

 I build it.
 You get updates.
-If scope changes, we discuss it before the price does.
+If scope changes, we discuss it before the work changes.

 4